LucidCube/proto-fident/README.md

 # proto
-Fident protocol buffer definition files
+Protocol buffer definition files for the Fident API